Literature: Galactic Crucibles

 - Fantasy Kitchen Sink - Definitely present, although there is a growing number of original creatures to the point where it overlaps with Starfish Aliens.

 - Fantasy Gun Control - Only the After Shattering Era has any sort of gun control, but even so, one can still find firearms commonly used in the 18th century.

-- Magic A Is Magic A - Magic is almost like an alternative to science.
+- Magic A Is Magic A - Magic is internally consistent with numerous schools of magic.